Adrian-Garcia/Financial-Analyst/README.md

 python3 manage.py test <app_to_test>
 ```

-Tests are located in tests.py file
+Tests are located in `tests.py` file

-## Future functionalities
+## Future functionalities (ordered by priority)
-- Machine Learning models to predict stock price
+1. Machine Learning models to predict stock price
-- Better UX/UI dessign (because a back-end engineer designed this)
+2. Support technical analysis
-- Buy/Sell stocks depending on price
+3. Buy/Sell stocks depending on analysis
-- Use this as a daily bassis trading platform
+4. Use this as a daily bassis trading platform
+5. Enhance UX/UI dessign (because a back-end engineer designed this)
-- Support several users
+6. Support several users
+7. Support more languages